cakephp/docs/en/models/behaviors.rst

 ``afterDelete`` and ``onError`` - see :doc:`/models/callback-methods`.

 Your behaviors should be placed in ``app/Model/Behavior``.
+They are named in CamelCase and postfixed by ``Behavior``, ex.
+NameBehavior.php.
 It's often helpful to use a core behavior as a template when creating your own.
 Find them in ``lib/Cake/Model/Behavior/``.

 Every callback and behavior method takes a reference to the model it is being called